Coat of arms of the Drapers Company: Symbolism

 A number of explanations of the symbolism of the Drapers' arms have been postulated.

 The Company's patron is the Virgin Mary, and each of the grants of arms is clear that this is to whom the triple crowns refer.
 Mary was deemed to be an empress and the symbol for an emperor/empress is a triple crown.
 An image of The Virgin Mary wearing the same tiara is in the margin of the Letters Patent granting the Arms to the Company.
 The Drapers were originally a religious fraternity associated with the Church of St Mary Bethlehem Church, Bishopsgate.

 However, as the Pope has long used (until 1963) the "Papal Tiara" or triple crown, as a symbol of his temporal and spiritual power, the symbol used in the Drapers' arms may have become politically tainted at the time of the Reformation when England declared independence from papal authority.
 This may explain the clarifications which were required in the 16th and 17th century grants.

 The symbolism is most likely to represent The Assumption of the Virgin; in the margins of the Letters Patent of the Grant, Mary is being crowned by angels.
 It has been suggested that the arms demonstrate that from Mary, through the Holy Spirit, comes the divine Son of God: thus the sunbeams represent the brilliance and light of the Virgin Mary, and the cloud which is a frequent symbol for the Holy Spirit.
 Another suggestion is that the crowned clouds are mistaken renderings of pyx-canopies, that is veils (as would be sold by drapers) hanging from pyxes.

 The triple repetition of this main charge follows standard heraldic usage for charges of all kinds, but here also serves to emphasise the Trinity.

 Motto

-The motto is: Unto God only be Honour and Glory.
+The motto is: Unto God only be Honour and Glory, from 1 Timothy 1:17.